 Australia’s Health Care System: Medicare

 The Australian Healthcare system is called Medicare.
 It is similar to, for instance, social security in France or the Netherlands.
 Coverage under Medicare is limited to Australian citizens and permanent residents.
-Foreign residents can not claim the benefits of this system and must therefore subscribe to private insurance.
+Therefore all permanent residents of Australia are entitled to a Medicare card.
+Citizenship is not necessary to be eligible for a Medicare card.
+However, Foreign residents can not claim the benefits of this system and must subscribe to a private health insurance.

 What is covered under Medicare?